 Feel free to explore the productions we have done.

-The performance continues the company’s policy of making pieces in non-theatrical spaces.
+This performance continues the company’s policy of making drama in non-theatrical spaces.

 Apart from productions staged in a derelict basement, an art room, a café, church and local park,